Biranarasingh Pur: Culture and Tradition

 Being an Odia village, the people of this village celebrate different festivals in a year.
 Among these festivals sitalasasthi, Vijaya chaturdashi, Kumar Purnima, Dasahara, Dola Purnima and Holi are note-worthy.
 Biranarasingh Pur is famous for celebrating sitalasasthi.
-For the celebration of Sitalasasthi the villagers start the preparation seriously before 15 days of the festival.
-They form different groups among themselves known as panjha and prepare for different kinds of fireworks.
-The village has a special attraction for its special hand made rockets known as habeli.
 People of different parts of the district come this village to enjoy this festival.
 Another special festival is known as vijaya chaturdashi.
 It is observed only in this village and not in any part of the world.
 Every year before the festival kumar purnima a sports competition is held by the youth council of the village in order to encourage sports activities in the village.
 On the kumar purnima the winners are awarded by the local MLA, MP or Collector.